Whitepaper 'FinOps and cost management for Kubernetes'

 Step 6: Now, let's work on creating your disaster recovery playbook

-When creating a disaster recovery playbook, several critical components must be considered.
+Several critical components must be considered when creating a disaster recovery playbook.
 First, it’s essential to determine the Recovery Time Objective (RTO) and Recovery Point Objective (RPO) for each service and develop a step-by-step recovery plan based on the chosen type of disaster recovery.

 However, a complete playbook goes beyond these aspects.
 It should also include a list of employees responsible for each service and their contact information.
 This ensures that the right people can be reached quickly during a disaster.
 Information packets should be prepared for each person in charge, containing important details like passwords, access grants, and configuration information obtained during inventory analysis.
 To ensure a smooth transition and efficient troubleshooting, designate a point of contact who will oversee operations after a disaster.
 Additionally, include contact information for software vendors and third-party services, including any Disaster Recovery as a Service (DRaaS) providers, along with the necessary steps to engage their services.